causenet-org/causenet-org.github.io/README.md

 (UIkit, Fontawesome, jQuery, etc.) for the Webis website theme.

 If you add new styles or scripts, please check if they are modular and reusable enough to be added there.
-Only add them to this repository if they are specific to the webis.de main website.
+Only add them to this repository if they are specific to the causenet.org main website.
 Please also keep the number of Sass variable redefinitions at the absolute minimum to avoid inconsistencies between websites.